wandb/wandb/README.md

 This package is considered experimental but it is *Actively Supported*.
 Issues will be responded to within 1 working day.

+Please specify the version when reporting issues: `wandb --version`

 ## Compatibility status

 - Only online mode is supported.
 Only use this on a machine with a stable internet connection.